 Passive Thermal Substrates

 For short and long wave infrafred (SWIR and LWIR) calibration we would recommend our passive thermal substrates.
 The core feature of the substrate is that it has high thermal capacity and low thermal conductivity making it the ideal choice for thermal camera calibration.
 An added benefit is that it can also be used for standard visible light cameras which is essential for multi sensor calibration.

-Polymer based: This substrate goes through our standard UV print process and is extremely robust and offers superior emissivity contrast.
+The passive thermal polymer substrate goes through our standard UV print process and is extremely robust and offers superior emissivity contrast.
 It is ideal for harsh indoor/outdoor conditions and may be cleaned with a wet cloth and soapy water.
 It comes in a 19 mm thickness to ensure its rigidity.
-One downside is when using constant active heating this target can be slightly reflective and if this is the case we would recommend adding our Lambertian substrate using the Polymer backing or the medium density fibreboard
+One downside is when using constant active heating this target can be slightly reflective.

 Precision CNC maching and surface grinding can be performed to obtain superior tolerances.

 This substrate is available in 2, 3 and 4 mm thicknesses and can be used as a lightweight alternative to float glass for backlit applications with little to no risk of breaking.
 One benefit being that our particular substrate is 30% transparent which acts as a light diffuser.
 It may not be as rigid as e.g glass but it won't break when dropped.
 We exclusively use a UV print manufacturing process which makes this an affordable, robust and reliable transparent option.

 We carry special retro reflective substrates which we can laminate to any backing of your choice.
 The black portions of the pattern are printed using our standard UV process.
 This substrate is suitable for applications using active illumination close to the optical axis, requiring strong contrast.